programble/gury/README.md

 ## Warnings

-Although files are uploaded in chunks encoded as PNGs, they are fare from secure.
+Although files are uploaded in chunks encoded as PNGs, they are far from secure.
 If you are concerned about privacy, encrypt your files before uploading them with Gury.